This Is the Sea

-This Is the Sea is the third The Waterboys album, and the last of their "Big Music" albums.
-Considered by critics to be the finest album of their early rock-oriented sound, described as "epic" and "a defining moment", it was the first Waterboys album to enter the United Kingdom charts, peaking at number 37.
-Steve Wickham makes his Waterboys recording debut playing violin on 'The Pan Within' and subsequently joined the band, appearing on the video of "The Whole of the Moon".
-This Is the Sea is the last album with contributions from Karl Wallinger, who left the group to form his own band, World Party.
+This Is the Sea is the third studio album by the Waterboys, released on 16 September 1985 by Ensign Records.
+The last of their "Big Music" albums, it is considered by critics to be the finest album of the Waterboys' early rock-oriented sound, described as "epic" and "a defining moment".
+It peaked at number 37 in the UK Albums Chart.
+Steve Wickham makes his Waterboys recording debut playing violin on "The Pan Within" and subsequently joined the band.
+This Is the Sea is the last Waterboys album with contributions from Karl Wallinger, who left the group to form his own band, World Party.

-Mike Scott, the album's principal songwriter and leader of The Waterboys, describes This Is the Sea as "the record on which I achieved all my youthful musical ambitions", "the final, fully realised expression of the early Waterboys sound", influenced by The Velvet Underground, Van Morrison's Astral Weeks, and Steve Reich.
-Regarding the end of the groups sound being tied to "The Big Music" after completing the album, Scott stated, "I finished with that kind of music to achieve whatever it was I was trying to achieve with that album.
-That overdubbed big sounding music, I didn't need to do it anymore."
+The album was recorded between March and July 1985, and released that October.
+Mike Scott, the album's principal songwriter and leader of the Waterboys, describes This Is the Sea as "the record on which I achieved all my youthful musical ambitions", "the final, fully realised expression of the early Waterboys sound", influenced by The Velvet Underground, Van Morrison's Astral Weeks, and Steve Reich.

-The album was recorded between March and July 1985, and released that October (see 1985 in music).
+This Is the Sea contains the best-selling Waterboys single, "The Whole of the Moon".
+The album cover is a photograph taken by Lynn Goldsmith.

 A remastered and expanded version was released in 2004.
-This Is the Sea contains the best-selling Waterboys single, the song "The Whole of the Moon".
-The album cover is a photograph taken by Lynn Goldsmith.
+A complete box set of studio recording sessions, demos and live recordings was released as 1985 in 2024, documenting the making of This Is the Sea.